cikzGitt/greedyhms/README.md

 # Greedy Hommies
-This tool i'ts a injector for Discord and steal web data of victim.
+This tool i'ts a injector for Discord and steal web data of victims.

 ## Requirements
 Needs any requirements to create a executable.